Praise for the previous edition: Choice Outstanding Academic Title

 For more than five decades, Twyla Tharp has been a phenomenon in American dance, a choreographer who not only broke the rules but refused to repeat her own successes.
 Tharp has made movies, television specials, and nearly one hundred riveting dance works.
 Her dance show Movin’ Out ran on Broadway for three years and won Tharp a Tony award for Best Choreography.

 Howling Near Heaven is the only in-depth study of Twyla Tharp’s unique, restless creativity.
 This second edition features a new forward that brings the account of Tharp’s work up to date and discusses how dance and dance-making in the United States have changed in recent years.
 This is the story of a choreographer who refused to be pigeonholed and the dancers who accompanied her as she sped across the frontiers of dance.
-Marcia B. Siegel is senior contributor in dance for ArtsFuse.org and contributing editor for the Hudson Review.
-She covered dance for 16 years at the Boston Phoenix and is the author of several books, including Days on Earth: The Dance of Doris Humphrey and The Shapes of Change: Images of American Dance.
+Marcia B. Siegel writes on dance for the ArtsFuse.org in Boston.
+She is a contributing editor for the Hudson Review.
+Her books include Days on Earth: The Dance of Doris Humphrey, The Shapes of Change: Images of American Dance, and four collections of reviews and commentary.